Swastika3647/NeuroFlow---ADHD-Friendly-AI-Personal-Assistant/README.md

-# NeuroFlow - ADHD-Friendly AI Personal Assistant
+# NeuroFlow - ADHD-Friendly  Personal Assistant

 NeuroFlow is a progressive web application (PWA) designed to manage tasks using neuro-divergent friendly methodologies.
 It features a "Traffic Light" priority system, Time Containers, and an Anxiety Reset mode.